tobip/mini-youtube-player/README.md

 ### Main features:

-*  Search for Videos or Playlists on youtube
+*  Search for videos or playlists on youtube
 *  View the search results
-*  Play a video or only listen to audio
+*  Play a video/playlist or only listen to audio
-*  View a history of recently played videos
+*  View a history of recently played videos/playlists
 *  Download audio or video file from search results

 That's it. mini-youtube-player is not intended to have many features.
-Instead it is intended to be simple and just work. (hopefully)
+Instead it is intended to be easy to use and just work. (hopefully)

 mini-youtube-player uses https://github.com/alexmercerind/youtube-search-python -- thanks for the great work!